-Issue 1: you cannot load coviu.com or any of the pages in the app.
+Issue 1: You cannot load coviu.com

 Analysis: your network has a very tight Web proxy which filters out Websites it does not know.